 Lay your cheese, and lots of it, in the roll before adding the meat.
 This tip is multi function.
 It creates a barrier between the bead and the meat keeping the bread from getting overly soggy.
 It also allows the cheese to get perfectly melty and gooey once the hot meat is placed right on top.
 Trust me.
 Cheese barrier is a good idea!

-Tip #6: Caramelize the Onions
+Tip #6: Get Color on the Onions

 One of the things I am often disappointed by with my cheesesteak is the way the onions are cooked.
 A lot of places do get a good caramelization on them, but many of them just sweat and soften the onions.
 I’m not a fan.
 Getting some good color on those onions just equals more flavor!
 Get the pan very hot, add your oil, then throw your onions in with some salt and pepper.
-Cook for a minute or two until they get good color on them before adding the beef.
+Cook for a few minutes until they get good color on them before adding the beef.

 Tip #7: SEASON THE MEAT FOR GOD’S SAKE!